17 May 2018

 IMPROVE (Immunoglobulins in myeloma patients: research into outcomes, variation in practice and epidemiology) is a study recently funded by the National Blood Authority through to 2020.
 It will describe the use of immunoglobulins in MM, including variation in practice.
 The results from this study will inform policy and clinical practice related to immunoglobulin therapy in these patients.

 My-PROMPT is a multicentre pilot randomised trial to test the feasibility of real-time reporting of patient-reported outcomes to clinicians treating patients with MM to improve care.
 It targets newly diagnosed patients within 7 days of starting first treatment.
 Recruitment is underway and Takeda and Gilead fund this study.

 International Pharma collaborations

-The Takeda Global Insight Registry group (USA) are interested in collaborating with the MRDR.
+The Takeda Global Insight Registry group (USA) and Celgene Connect® MM registry group (USA) have espressed interested in collaborating with the MRDR.

-The Amgen Centre for Observational Research (USA) has requested a preliminary report from the MRDR to guide future collaboration.
+The Amgen Centre for Observational Research (USA) has requested a preliminary report of aggregate MRDR data to guide future potential collaboration.

-The established network of sites and contacts and established CRF, make the MRDR an attractive platform from which to cost-effectively run clinical trials.
+The Australasian Myeloma Research Consortium (AMARC) uses the MRDR as a platform for early phase clinical trials and recruitment to trials is underway.
+The MRDR's infrastructure including data collection system and the established national network of sites, make it an attractive platform from which to cost-effectively conduct clinical trials.
 Other points in favor are Monash’s experience in running clinical trials, and the haematology-focused academic unit that administers the registry.
-The Australasian Myeloma Research Consortium (AMARC) uses the MRDR as a platform for clinical trials and recruitment to trials is underway.

 Priorities for the next 12 months